 Dr. Davey B. Gravey’s Tiny Cinema is a singular and charming mobile exhibition space and performance event, featuring silent Super 8mm film projection and the Doctor himself on Ukelele and Chaos Pad!
 David, a fellow film enthusiast, called on me to produce a Kickstarter video to fund his next original short film.
 The piece was fully funded AND selected as a staff pick on the world’s leading crowdfunding platform!
 Woot!

-I was extremely happy to be part of this episode of Radiolab, an award-winning program that is broadcast to over 450 radio stations across the United States, and across the globe via the popular podcast.
-I contributed recordings that became a significant part of the program, and was hired to work as an archivist; essentially boiling down three days of recordings into curated, labeled and annotated audio in order for the editors at WNYC–America’s most listened to public radio station–to construct their program.
+I was very happy to be part of this episode of Radiolab, an award-winning program that is broadcast to over 450 radio stations across the United States, and across the globe via the popular podcast.
+I contributed recordings and worked as an archivist; essentially boiling down three days of recordings into curated, labeled, and annotated audio for the editors at WNYC, America’s most listened to public radio station.

-I did some camera work for (Vignette Creative who produced and edited) this lovely piece–and between the two main places it lives it have somewhere upward of 3 million views.
-It must have the largest audience to date of any piece I’ve yet worked on.
+I did some camera work for (Vignette Creative who produced and edited) this lovely piece.
+Between the two main places it lives it have somewhere upward of 3 million views.
 Some of the footage has also been included on the DVD in the Deluxe Version of The Lumineers’ debut LP; which went platinum!
 I’m very pleased to have played a role in conveying the grace and grit of this compelling band.

 This is one of those things where after it was said, it just had to be cranked out on the wheel of pain.
 With a set of great musicians, fronted by Rob Fitzgerald, we sang of the days of high adventure.
 I heralded, “The media alchemy no one was waiting for.”
 HuffPo said, “Hey, Nat, at least it got you here.”